oiraqi/immunizer-acquisition/README.md

 # Monitor Microservice

-This is the Java implementation of the Monitoring Microservice of [Immunizer: A Scalable Loosely-Coupled Self-Protecting Software Framework using Adaptive Microagents and Parallelized Microservices](https://github.com/oiraqi/immunizer).
+This is the Java implementation of the Monitor Microservice of [Immunizer: A Scalable Loosely-Coupled Self-Protecting Software Framework using Adaptive Microagents and Parallelized Microservices](https://github.com/oiraqi/immunizer).
 It leverages distributed and parallel processing thanks to cluster-computing frameworks, such as Apache Spark and Google DataFlow, abstracted and unified through Apache Beam.

 ## Design
 - **Sequence Diagram**